 Tell us about your recent integration with Google Marketing Cloud.
 How would it benefit marketers and advertisers?

 Google is the pioneer and provider of many of the core pillars of the modern advertising ecosystem.
 They also own some very important consumer products such as YouTube and Google search.
 For entertainment clients that want to advertise across Google’s owned or programmatic platforms, it was very hard to understand how those advertisements convert into entertainment consumption — until now.
 What Samba and Google have done is an industry first — we have married Samba’s attribution model with Google’s advertising platforms.
 So, every form of media that you activate with Google can be measured with Samba’s attribution integrating the TV and digital data sets.
 As an industry, we need to get past the digital versus TV debate and start thinking the way the consumer does: TV plus digital is better, and now we have the data to prove it.

-Tell us about your tune-in media strategies, cross-screen tactics, and creative messaging that could boost TV viewership.
+Could you tell us about your tune-in media strategies, cross-screen tactics, and creative messaging that could boost TV viewership?

 As a media company today, you’re competing against all forms of entertainment, as well as all the ways people spend their time.
 Media companies live in a war for consumers attention, and it’s much harder to compete than ever before.

 Linear network television has historically been consumed 4 or 5 hours a day by the average household, and while still highly relevant, now competes with social media, digital media, and over-the-top television (OTT), on every screen and more screens.
 An entertainment marketer that promotes a TV show only on linear TV might do well, but might miss significant numbers in order to compete effectively with all other forms of media.